 For more information about Terraform Enterprise's disk requirements, see Before Installing: Disk Requirements.

 The Active/Active mode provides a higher level of availability and failover as well as horizontal scaling.
 It requires additional external services, and all of the requirements and instructions are available on the Terraform Enterprise Active/Active page.

-We have tested Active/Active on VMWare internally on ESX version 7.0.1 and vCenter Server Appliance version 7.0.2.00200, but should work on any version supported by the vSphere Provider for Terraform.
+We have tested Active/Active on VMware vSphere internally, with ESXi version 7.0.1 and vCenter Server version 7.0.2.00200, but should work on any version supported by the vSphere Provider for Terraform.

 We recommend a setup with the following: